Cloud Migration: A Guide to Navigating Your Journey to the Cloud

 Services --> Queue

-Capacity Constraints: Our fastest-growing service was hitting infrastructure limits.
-Procurement cycles for new servers stretched months, while our competitors spun up resources in minutes.
+Capacity Constraints: The fastest-growing service was hitting infrastructure limits.
+Here's how bad it got: procurement cycles for new servers stretched months, while cloud competitors spun up resources in minutes.

-Cost Reality: I spent weeks analyzing our total cost of ownership.
+Cost Reality: I spent three weeks analyzing total cost of ownership years ago.
 Server depreciation, data center rent, cooling costs, and staff overhead painted a stark picture.
-We were paying premium prices for sub-optimal performance.
+The organization was paying roughly $180,000 annually for infrastructure that delivered performance a $60,000 cloud solution could match.
+The numbers were hard to ignore.

-Reliability Concerns: A power outage that lasted six hours cost us more than our annual cloud budget would have been.
-Our single data center represented a massive single point of failure.
+Reliability Concerns: A power outage years ago that lasted six hours cost approximately $78,000 in lost revenue and customer goodwill.
+That single incident exceeded what the annual cloud budget would have been.
+The single data center represented a massive single point of failure, and the risk of these outages was unacceptable.

-Talent Challenges: Our best engineers wanted to work on product features, not server maintenance.
+Talent Challenges: The best engineers wanted to work on product features, not server maintenance.
 Attracting talent became harder when competitors offered modern, cloud-native environments.

 Crafting a Migration Strategy: Lessons from the Planning Phase

-Our initial approach was embarrassingly naive—we thought migration meant "lift and shift" everything to AWS and call it done.
+The initial approach was embarrassingly naive.
+The plan was to "lift and shift" everything to AWS and call it done.
 Reality proved far more complex.

-Infrastructure Assessment: Cataloging our systems revealed dependencies we'd forgotten existed.
-That "simple" web application connected to fourteen different services, three legacy databases, and a file server that hadn't been documented in years.
+Infrastructure Assessment: I spent two weeks cataloging systems, and it revealed dependencies I'd completely forgotten existed.
+I ran dependency mapping tools and found that a "simple" web application connected to fourteen different services, three legacy databases, and a file server that hadn't been documented since 2015.

-Dependency Mapping: We spent months creating visual maps of service interactions.
-Some dependencies were logical; others were historical accidents that had calcified into critical paths.
+Dependency Mapping: Months went into creating visual maps of service interactions.
+Some dependencies were logical.
+Others were historical accidents that had calcified into critical paths.
 Understanding these relationships prevented catastrophic failures during migration.

-Objective Clarification: Our goals evolved during planning.
+Objective Clarification: The goals evolved during planning.
 Initial cost savings expectations gave way to more nuanced objectives: improved reliability, faster deployment cycles, global availability, and enhanced disaster recovery.

-Cloud Model Selection: We experimented with all three service models:
+Cloud Model Selection: The team experimented with all three service models:

 - IaaS: Provided maximum control but required significant management overhead

-- PaaS: Offered good balance between control and convenience for our web applications
+- PaaS: Offered good balance between control and convenience for web applications

 - SaaS: Eliminated management burden but reduced customization options